tcoopman/irmin-tutorial/src/Contents.md

         Irmin.Type.decode_json t decoder
 ```

-And `Irmin.Type.decode_json` to decode the JSON encoded string.

 Then we can leverage `Irmin.Merge.alist` to define a merge function for associative lists.
-In this case we are using strings for both the keys and values, however `alist` requires you to have written merge functions for both the key and value types so it can get quite complicated depending on your needs.
+In this case we are using strings for both the keys and values, however `alist` requires you to have written merge functions for both the key and value types so it can get quite complicated depending on your types.
 For a slightly more complicated example you can look at `merge_object` and `merge_value` in [contents.ml](https://github.com/mirage/irmin/blob/master/src/irmin/contents.ml), which implements JSON contents for Irmin.

 ```ocaml
     let merge_object ~old x y =